Virtual events are a great way to augment your existing early talent strategy, allowing you to extend your reach while lowering travel-related costs.

 - Source your attendees

-- Use Segments & Campaigns to proactively message students prior to your virtual events to invite them to RSVP.
+- Prior to virtual events, use segments and campaigns to proactively invite students to RSVP.
 Make sure to share what they’ll learn, gain, and walk away with by attending this session.
+Learn more about

-- Remember, marketing experts predict that 40% of those who RSVP drop off, meaning only 60% of your RSVPs will actually show up.
-To get 50 attendees, for example, aim for t 85 RSVPs.
+- Marketing experts predict that 40% of those who RSVP drop off, meaning only 60% of your RSVPs will show up.
+For example, if you want 50 attendees, aim for 85 RSVPs.

 - Be specific and personal in your outreach